Japanese Patterns of Design

 Coming-of-Age Celebration

-On January 15 in the city where both men and women turn 20 years old, they report and pray that they will contribute to the nation and society as new adults.
+On January 15, in the city where both men and women turn 20, they report and pray that they will contribute to the nation and society as new adults.

 Wedding Ceremony

 Marriage, in which people meet and form a bond, has also been thought to be powered by the gods.
-In ancient times, marriage ceremonies were held in front of a deity enshrined in an alcove at home, and the couple exchanged sake cups.
+In ancient times, marriage ceremonies were held before a deity enshrined in an alcove at home, and the couple exchanged sake cups.

-Since the Meiji era (1868-1912), weddings have been held at shrines.
-Now, many couples hold the ceremony at wedding halls in western style.
+Since the Meiji era (1868-1912), shrines have held weddings.
+Now, many couples hold ceremonies at wedding halls in the Western style.

 Year of misfortune

-A bad year refers to an age when all kinds of calamities are likely to befall a person.
+A lousy year is when all kinds of calamities will likely befall a person.
 People who have reached the age of misfortune perform an exorcism to receive blessings from the gods and escape from misfortune.

 Men are 25, 42, and 61 years old, and 19, 33, and 37 years of age for women.